AvitalShmueli/InAppFeedbackSDK/README.md

     }
 });
 ```
+   Note: The feedback dialog handles the feedback submission.

 2. Optionally set a user ID (e.g., logged-in user):
 ```java
 manager.setUserId("user_1234");
 ```
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License

     Copyright 2025 Avital Shmueli

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software
     distributed under the License is distributed on an "AS IS" BASIS,
     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and
     limitations under the License.